KMKomer/case-study-optimaization-of-ER-waiting-time/README.md

-3- We can clearly see the great effect of monday (and weekends genrally) on high wait time:
+2- We can clearly see the great effect of and weekends genrally on high wait time:

 ![Alt_text](Folder/wait_week_effect.png)

- We can can distinguising the relations, starting with correlation matrix:
+3- We can can distinguising the relations, starting with correlation matrix:

 ![Alt_texe](Folder/corrr.png)

-Seeing this pair plot of all relationships among the data set:
+4- Seeing this pair plot of all relationships among the data set: